 Form Society, 186 Tai Nan Street, Sham Shui Po | (+852) 9751 7157

 Also within the hip Tai Nan Street precinct, Parallel Space is a multifunctional exhibition space which largely promotes art and culture within the local context.
 The exhibition venue curates what they refer to as “art-ivities,” which has in the past included a whole collection involving only live plants and an Instagram photo showcase curated by renowned photographer Wing Shya.
-The exhibition currently running is Soft Heart, focusing on works by female illustrators.
+The exhibition currently running is Redscale, a series of film photographs taken using a reversed negative film, which results in moody, red-casted images.
 Definitely one to keep an eye on!

 Parallel Space, 202 Tai Nan Street, Sham Shui Po | (+852) 6925 3889